-It is crucial to follow Special Incident Reporting guidelines in general, but especially when reporting that a youth in care has been diagnosed with COVID-19 infection or exposed to someone with COVID-19 and what has been done in response such as isolating or quarantining the youth.
-Report all incidents pertaining to COVID-19 that impact children in out-of-home care and ensure your assigned Out-of-Home Care Quality Assurance Section Technical Assistance Specialists (TAS) are kept abreast of all related occurrences.
-The Provider should immediately call the assigned TAS to alert them.
-If they are unable to speak to them or it is after hours, a weekend, or a holiday, they should send an email notification to include the same information that will be noted in the narrative of the Special Incident Report to ensure appropriate precautionary measures can be initiated timely.
+It is crucial to follow Special Incident Reporting guidelines in general, particularly when reporting that a child/youth has been diagnosed with, or exposed to, COVID-19.
+In addition, the SIR shall include what has been done in response to the diagnosis or exposure, such as isolating or quarantining the child/youth.
+Further, report all incidents pertaining to COVID-19 that impact children in out-of-home care and ensure your assigned Out-of-Home Care Quality Assurance Section Technical Assistance Specialists (TAS) are kept abreast of all related occurrences.
+The caregiver/provider should immediately call the assigned TAS to alert them.
+If they are unable to speak to them or it is after hours, a weekend, or a holiday, the caregiver/provider shall send an email notification to include the same information that will be noted in the narrative of the SIR to ensure appropriate precautionary measures can be initiated timely.
 Addendums should be submitted immediately upon receipt of additional information regarding the status for a child/youth/NMD or caregiver if she/he has tested positive.
+SIRs/Addendums should be generated to report COVID-19 exposure of children/youth/NMD, caregivers and staff, COVID-19 testing and results, including isolation/quarantine plans and updates of significant changes in health status.